International Family Law in Costa Rica ☎️ CPG Legal.

 The domicile or habitual residence of the defendant.

-However, Costa Rica has exclusive jurisdiction, when the case includes pretensions of a mixed nature—such as the dissolution of marriage combined with the distribution of assets located in Costa Rica.
-The rule aligns with the 2025 precedent of the Costa Rican Supreme Court (Sala Segunda Resolución 317-2025), which confirmed jurisdiction.
+However, Costa Rica has exclusive jurisdiction when the case includes claims of a mixed nature—such as the dissolution of marriage combined with the distribution of assets located in Costa Rica.
+This is not discretionary: it is based on statutory rules of exclusive jurisdiction in the Code of Civil Procedure (formerly articles 46 and 47, now reflected in article 11.2).
+The 2025 precedent of the Costa Rican Supreme Court (Sala Segunda, Resolution 317-2025) simply confirms this framework.
 Learn more about the divorce process in Costa Rica, including foreign divorces and asset division.

 2. Domicile or Habitual Residence of the Defendant:

 As a starting point, Costa Rican courts have jurisdiction when the respondent has their domicile or habitual residence in Costa Rica.
-This rule applies to most international family disputes unless a specific provision states otherwise.
+This rule applies to many international family disputes, but it yields when a specific provision grants exclusive jurisdiction to Costa Rican courts (for example, in matters involving property or corporations located in Costa Rica).

 3. Exclusive Jurisdiction Over Assets Located in Costa Rica: